Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 You can read more about The Epiphany Bridge and The Hero’s Two Journeys in Expert Secrets so you can put the ideas into practice.

-Simply put, customers respond more positively to stories.
+Simply put, buyers respond more positively to stories.

 Make sure you’re telling one that they’ll want to follow.